jiyapatel2603/Loan-Repay-Demand-and-Suicide/README.md

 # Loan-Repay-Demand-and-Suicide

-Dataset consist: Behavior patterns of customers who tend to defualt their loan repayment.
+The dataset consists of 1.
+Behavior patterns of customers who tend to default on their loan repayment.
-                 Sucide rates in each state of India.
+                        2. Suicide rates in each state of India.

-The main goal is to find if loan repay demand is an abetment to suicide.
+The main goal is to find if loan repayment demand is an abetment to suicide.